Goliath cockatoo, Great black cockatoo, Palm cockatoo, Goliath cockatoo, Great black cockatoo

 Smart AnimalsCo

-Coal BlackThe Palm or Goliath cockatoo is a large black or smoky-gray parrot from the cockatoo family.
+Coal BlackThe Palm cockatoo is a black or smoky-gray parrot from the cockatoo family.
 It has a distinctive appearance, having a large crest and one of the biggest beaks of any parrot, a beak unusual in itself, as the upper and lower mandibles do not meet along much of the length, which allows the bird’s tongue to hold a nut in place against its top mandible while its lower mandible does the work to open it.
-Between the eyes and the beak there is a patch of bare skin, red in color.
+Between the eyes and the beak, there is a patch of bare skin, red in color.
 There is also a distinctive red patch on the cheek that changes color if the bird is excited or alarmed.
-In young birds, their underfeathers are lined with pale yellow and in birds under the age of 18 months, the tip of the beak and the ring around the eye are white.
+In young birds, their underfeathers are lined with pale yellow, and in birds under the age of 18 months, the tip of the beak and the ring around the eye are white.

-The Palm cockatoo inhabits New Guinea and the northern Queensland’s Cape York Peninsula, and also an area near Sorong in West Papua.
+The Palm cockatoo inhabits New Guinea and northern Queensland’s Cape York Peninsula, and also an area near Sorong in West Papua.
 They occur in rainforests, such as gallery forests, forest edges, eucalypt and paperbark woodlands, monsoon woodlands, dense savannas and partly cleared areas.
 They choose big trees for roosting and nesting.

 The Palm cockatoo is under threat by habitat loss through logging and seasonal fires, which each year destroy their nest trees in significant numbers.
 In New Guinea they are hunted, being in high demand for sale in the pet trade because of their unusual appearance.

-According to the IUCN Red List, the global population size of Palm cockatoo has not been quantified, but the species is still recorded relatively commonly and appears to have a large overall population.
+According to the IUCN Red List, the global population size of the Palm cockatoo has not been quantified, but the species is still recorded relatively commonly and appears to have a large overall population.
 P. a. macgillivrayi, one of the four recognized subspecies, is believed to have a stable population of 3,000 individuals.
 Palm cockatoos are classified as Least Concern (LC) on the list of threatened species but their numbers are decreasing.

 Palm cockatoos play a part in seed dispersal for the many fruit-bearing trees of which they eat the fruit.